kyledinh/btk-go/readme.md

 ## Notes

-* Makefile **MUST NOT** change well-defined command semantics, see Makefile for details.
+* Makefile **MUST** change well-defined command semantics, see Makefile for details.
 * Every project **MUST** use `dep` for vendor management and **MUST** checkin `vendor` direcotry.
 * `cmd` and `build` **MUST** have the same set of subdirectories for main targets
   * For example, `cmd/admin,cmd/controller` and `build/admin,build/controller`.